Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - Trace the median nerve down to the proximal edge of the flexor digitorum superficialis, where you will see it passing between the heads of that muscle.

 - Transect the humeroulnar and radial heads of flexor digitorum superficialis.
+BE CAREFUL TO NOT CUT UNDERLYING NERVES AND ARTERIES!

 - Reflect it distally to expose the flexor digitorum profundus and flexor pollicis longus.